verbb/formie/docs/get-started/upgrading-from-v1.md

 }) }}
 ```

-Without the `data-fui-form` and `data-config`, the Formie JS will fail to initialise.
+Without the `data-fui-form` attribute the Formie JS will fail to initialise.

 ## GraphQL